 Reptiles are predisposed to developing bladder stones, which can cause a variety of health problems.
-Bladder stones in reptiles are caused by the accumulation of minerals and other substances in their urinary tract.
+When reptiles get bladder stones they’re caused by the accumulation of minerals and other substances in their urinary tract.
 These stones can range in size from small grains to large pebbles, and they can occur anywhere along the urinary tract.

-Bladder stones can cause blockages that prevent urine from passing through the urinary tract.
+Bladder stones can cause blockages that prevent urine from passing through their urinary tract.
 Blockages can lead to infection, pain, and difficulty urinating.
-In severe cases, the bladder stone may need to be surgically removed.
+In severe cases, the bladder stone might need to be surgically removed.

 In order to prevent bladder stones from forming in reptiles, it’s important to feed them a balanced diet that includes plenty of fresh vegetables and fruits.
 Regular veterinary check-ups are also important for detecting and treating bladder stones early.

-If your reptile is showing signs of a bladder stone, it’s important to seek veterinary care as soon as possible.
-Treatment may include dietary changes, antibiotics, or surgery.
+If your reptile is showing signs of a bladder stone, it’s important to get veterinary care as soon as possible.
+Treatment can include dietary changes, antibiotics, or surgery.
 With proper care and treatment, most reptiles can make a full recovery from bladder stones.

 Symptoms of Bladder Stones

-The most common symptom of a bladder stone in reptiles is difficulty urinating.
-Other signs may include:
+The most common symptom of a bladder stone is difficulty urinating.
+Other signs can include:

 - Blood in their urine